Falls Prevention Program

 By engaging your body in physical activity on a daily basis, you can develop the added strength, balance, and flexibility needed to prevent falls and/ or decrease serious injuries related to a fall.

-The Holmes County General Health District offers Tai Chi for Arthritis- incorporates exercises that improve muscle strength, flexibility and fitness.
+The Holmes County General Health District offers Tai Chi for Arthritis which incorporates exercises that improve muscle strength, flexibility and fitness.
 The program also focuses on weight transference which improves balance and prevents falls.
 This course can be done seated as well as standing, and you don't have to have arthritis to participate!
+This class meets twice a week for 8 weeks.

-The Health District now offers Matter of Balance: Managing Concerns About Falls.
-This 8-week course is an evidence-based program that educates older adults who have a fear of falling with tools that can aid in falls prevention.
+The Health District offers Matter of Balance: Managing Concerns About Falls.
+This 8-week course meets once a week for 2 hours.
+It is an evidence-based program that educates older adults who have a fear of falling with tools that can aid in falls prevention.
 The course consists of book-work, small group discussions, and exercise.
 This course can be done in-person or virtually.

-The Health District also offers a new course called Stepping On.
-This 7-week course offers older adults a way of reducing falls, while increasing self-confidence.
+The Health District also offers a course called Stepping On.
+This 7-week course meeting once a week for 2 hours and offers older adults a way of reducing falls, while increasing self-confidence.
 The program incorporates a group setting with individualized follow-up, and includes an exercise component.
 This program can be done in-person or virtually.

 GeriFit is a 45- minute evidenced-based group strength training exercise class for older adults.
+The class meets twice a week for 8 weeks.
 The program works at increasing strength and balance, and help improve gait and flexibility.
 Participants work out with dumbbell weights and stretch bands.
 It is highly recommended as a falls prevention program.
 This program can be done in-person or virtually.

 All of the programs that ENGAGE your body and mind are of NO COST to you!
 Please call Kerry MacQueen at the Health District for more details!